© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement site is a scheduled monument protected by Historic England under reference 1004955.
 View the official record →

-Settlement site is an ancient monument located in Lincolnshire, England, with the National Heritage List entry reference 1004955.
+Settlement site is a Scheduled Monument in Lincolnshire, England, recorded on the National Heritage List for England under entry 1004955.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004955.

 Settlement site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004955.